-The main purpose of this document is to go beyond the arguments in favour of cross-sectoral youth policy, that are merely justified by the fact that real lives of young people are themselves cross-sectoral (therefore policy must act in accordance).
-It intends to contribute to overcoming the lack of knowledge of the gaps and overlaps in cross-sectoral youth policy all over Europe, by providing an overview of existing information on cross-sectoral policy co-operation based on materials produced in the context of co-operation in the European Union, the work from the Council of Europe and specific countries with concrete experiences in cross-sectoral co-operation.
-To achieve this purpose, a certain number and type of documents collected were subject to thematic content analysis supported by the software Maxqda®.
-On the one hand, this provided the means to analyse the formal importance and political recognition given from the European Institutions to the cross-sectoral feature of youth, and on the other hand to develop an analysis of the national operationalisations of cross-sectoral youth policy.
+The main purpose of this paper is to look beyond the arguments in favour of cross-sectoral youth policy, since the real lives of young people are themselves cross-sectoral and policy must therefore act in accordance.
+It intends to contribute to overcoming the lack of knowledge of the gaps and overlaps in cross-sectoral youth policy all over Europe.
+This will be done by providing an overview of existing information on cross-sectoral policy cooperation, based on the material produced in co-operation with the European Union, on the work of the Council of Europe and on the experiences of cross-sectoral co-operation of a number of specific countries.
+To achieve this purpose, some of the collected documents have been subjected to thematic content analysis using the software Maxqda®.
+This has provided the means for analysing the formal importance and political recognition given by the European Institutions to the cross-sectoral area of youth policy, and has helped develop an analysis of the national operationalisation of cross-sectoral youth policy.